 - Parameterization of Phytoplankton Absorption for NASA/PACE Retrievals

 - RSP Data Management, App Development, and Code Conversion

 - Science & Art in the Time of Coronavirus

 Descriptions of all of the Summer 2022 projects are also available.

 Note: As of Jan.
 31, 2022, we have not yet received guidance regarding requirements for physical attendance for Summer 2022 opportunities, i.e., whether these activities must be on-site or will be virtual/remote ("WFH").

 How to Apply

-Interested students interested must apply for NASA/GISS interships via the intern.nasa.gov website.
+Interested students interested must apply for NASA/GISS internships via the intern.nasa.gov website.

-Information regarding international student eligibility requirements to apply for internship programs at other NASA facilities can be found on the intern.nasa.gov website.
+Information regarding international student eligibility requirements to apply for internship programs at other NASA facilities can be found on the NASA Internships and Fellowships website.